ursa37/ursa37.github.io/index.md

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [settings](https://github.com/ursa37/ursa37.github.io/settings).
+Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/ursa37/ursa37.github.io/settings).

 ### Jekyll Themes